 Generation of slides

-Candidates should check the SSC CGL syllabus to get a clear idea on the exam topics and pattern for better preparation.
+Candidates should check the SSC CGL syllabus to get a clear idea of the exam topics and patterns for better preparation.

 Important Pointers for SSC CGL Exam Pattern: